lrscp/ControlAndroidDeviceFromPC/README.md

 >
 > Home --> 'H' on the keyboard

-*You can modify the code to implement your desired operations.*
+*you can modify the code to implement your desired functions.*

 Contact me
 ----------